mohawker/mlbb-tierlist-public/README.md

 # mlbb-tierlist-public
 Mobile Legends: Bang Bang dynamic hero tier list.
-Currently hosted at: https://mlbb.ninja/ As of April 2023, we have 75k monthly views and 12k users (and still growing 😃).
+Currently hosted at: https://mlbb.ninja/

+As of June 2023, we have around 90k monthly views and 15k users (and still growing 😃).

 Hero Tier List is calculated from Hero Win, Pick and Ban rates in Mythical Glory Ranked games on the Mobile Legends server.
 Data is obtained from the official website https://m.mobilelegends.com/en/rank and various Liquipedia websites with Selenium.